 Step 2: Publish an app-ads.txt file in the root directory of your site (e.g., example.com/app-ads.txt).

 Step 3: Include all authorized publisher codes for the networks your app sells through in the file.

 Once you finish implementing the app-ads.txt file, review the file to ensure that it contains lines in the following format:

 As the sample line shows, your app-ads.txt file should include the name of the ad network you are working with (e.g. ‘google.com’) as the domain name, and you should replace the publisher ID with your property code.

 App-ads.txt is just one way Google is helping app publishers to optimize their ad revenue.
 Want to take your ad revenue to a new level?
 MonetizeMore can help!
 Let our team of ad optimization specialists assist in maximizing your ad revenue.
-Sign up to MonetizeMore today!
+Sign up for a Premium account at MonetizeMore today!

 Kean Graham is the CEO and founder of MonetizeMore & a pioneer in the Adtech Industry.
 He is the resident expert in Ad Optimization, covering areas like Adsense Optimization,GAM Management, and third-party ad network partnerships.
 Kean believes in the supremacy of direct publisher deals and holistic optimization as keys to effective and consistent ad revenue increases.